 Bindweed is a tenacious plant that can quickly take over gardens and lawns.
 Its deep roots and rapid growth make it a challenging weed to control.

-Fortunately, there are a few natural methods to help manage bindweed without resorting to harmful chemicals.
+Fortunately, a few natural methods can help manage bindweed without resorting to harmful chemicals.

 Identification

-There are two common species of this weed: field bindweed (Convolvulus arvensis) and hedge bindweed (Calystegia sepium).
+Two common types of this weed are field bindweed (Convolvulus arvensis) and hedge bindweed (Calystegia sepium).

 Bindweed is a problem because it grows rapidly and spreads aggressively [1].
 It wraps around other plants, suffocating them and blocking sunlight.

-It also has deep roots that make it difficult to remove completely.
+It also has deep roots that make it difficult to remove altogether.
 If left unchecked, bindweed can take over gardens and lawns.

 How to Get Rid of Bindweed Naturally

-Below are some home remedies and natural control methods to help deal with bindweed.
-By combining these natural methods and maintaining consistent effort, you can manage and reduce bindweed infestations over time.
+Below are some home remedies and natural control methods for dealing with bindweed.
+Using these natural methods and staying consistent can reduce bindweed infestations over time.

 1. African Marigolds

-Studies have shown that African marigolds can kill ground ivy as well as bindweed.
-However, the marigolds must be planted early and in large quantities and allowed to reach five feet tall [2].
+Studies have shown that African marigolds can kill ground ivy and bindweed.
+However, they must be planted early, in large quantities, and allowed to reach five feet tall [2].

 2. Helpful Insects and Creatures

-Certain insects feed on field bindweed, often referred to as “morning glory,” and can help reduce its population.
+Certain insects feed on field bindweed, often called “morning glory,” and can help reduce its population.

 The caterpillars of the field bindweed moth (Tyta luctuosa) feed on the plant.
-Bindweed gall mite (Aceria malherbae) can also help in this way [3, 4].
+The bindweed gall mite (Aceria malherbae) can also help in this way [3, 4].

 3. Frequent Cutting